Stochastic1017/Multivariate-optimization-in-R/README.md

 # Multivariate Optimization in R

 **The repository contains various instances of optimization using R:**
+1. Example of single variable one-dimensional optimization
+2. Example of multi-dimensional optimization
-* Visual optimization of a multivariate function
+3. Visual optimization of a multivariate function
-* Tukey's robust regression
+4. Optimization for Tukey's robust regression
-* Exponential smoothing for time-series data
+5. Optimization for exponential smoothing for time-series data
+6. Optimization for Maximum likelihood estimator (MLE)
+   * MLE for mean and standard deviation of a random sample from $N(\mu, \sigma)$
-* Maximum likelihood estimator (MLE) in logistic regression
+   * MLE for the parameters $\beta_0$ and $\beta_1$ in logistic regression

+# 1. Example of single variable one-dimensional optimization:

+# 2. Example of multi-dimensional optimization:

-# Visual optimization of a multivariate function:
+# 3. Visual optimization of a multivariate function:

 This repository contains R code to optimize and finds all local maxima's for the function:
 $$z = f(x,y) = \big(1 - \frac{x}{k}\big)\big(1 + \frac{x}{k}\big)\big(1 - \frac{y}{k}\big)\big(1 + \frac{y}{k}\big)\bigg[ -(y+47)sin\bigg(\sqrt{|y + \frac{x}{2} + 47|}\bigg) - xsin\big(\sqrt{|x - (y + 47)|}\big) \bigg]$$